Job Interview Answer: What Is Your Teaching Philosophy?

 Some Pitfalls to Avoid

 Be succinct.
 A poorly-organized or excessively wordy statement will be hard for other people to understand and could hurt you.
 Also avoid generic and self-evident statements, like "everybody deserves a chance to learn."
-Sure, it's broad and applicable to many classroom situations, but that very universality and obviousness makes the phrase a problem for you.
+Sure, it's broad and applicable to many classroom situations, but that very universality and obviousness makes the phrase a problem.
 Simply put, if your philosophy is a truism or a cliché, it’s obvious you didn’t put much thought into it.

 If your educational philosophy actually is that everyone deserves a chance (or something similar), then be sure to make your statement unique by explaining how you see the principle of equality as relevant to education.
-A proviso to keep in mind is that if you can’t imagine anyone disagreeing with your philosophy (that is, disagreeing intelligently, for well-thought-out reasons), then you’ve probably landed on an obvious truism.
+A provision to keep in mind is that if you can’t imagine anyone disagreeing with your philosophy (that is, disagreeing intelligently, for well-thought-out reasons), then you’ve probably landed on an obvious truism.